On the constrained growth of complex scale-independent systems: Data and methods

 Time $t$ and resource $K(t)$ correspond to the total number of castings (a given actor playing in a given film).
 Individuals correspond to unique actors and their share $k_i(t)$ is the total number of films in which they have appeared.

 \textbf{Sexual activities in a Brazilian community} This database was built from a public online forum for male clients who evaluate relations with female prostitutes \cite{Holme2011}.
 After preliminary results using the client and prostitute databases separately, we concluded that it was not necessary to distinguish between the two.
-The simplified database is thus a list of unique IDs corresponding to either a client or a prostitute, in chronological order of sexual relations (at time of online posting).
+The simplified database is thus a list of unique identification numbers (IDs) corresponding to either a client or a prostitute, in chronological order of sexual relations (at time of online posting).

-Time $t$ and resource $K(t)$ correspond to the total number of such IDs (two times the total number of relations).
+Time $t$ and resource $K(t)$ correspond to the total number of such IDs (twice the total number of relations).
 Individuals correspond to unique IDs (either client or prostitute) and their share $k_i(t)$ is their respective number of relations.